Truluck’s seasonings are now available to order at RAW ESSENTIALS

 The time has come: Place the bird, uncovered, in your pre-heated oven.
 How long this takes is going to depend on your particular oven and how big the bird is.
 Use a thermometer to be sure.
 A general rule is 13 minutes per pound.
 More than likely, it will take you about 2.5 hours to completely cook your turkey.
 Cook for about 1.5 hours and then turn it over.
 Baste the turkey with the pan drippings and allow it to cook for the remaining hour.
 You want to pull it when the breast is 150F and the legs are 160F.
 Allow your bird to rest for about 20 minutes.
 Rebaste the turkey to give it a nice shine and start slicing.
 Sit back and bask in your glory.
 You have just made an amazing turkey that will have your guests raving for weeks to come.

-Blackened Roast Beast with New Orleans BBQ Sauce
+Blackened Roast Beef with New Orleans BBQ Sauce

 Cooking a whole prime rib can be a daunting task.
 It can be hard to get the flavor right, hard to get the right temperature and is hard to manage in general.
 Totally understandable.
 We are talking about a huge hunk of beef.
 A prime rib on the table is impressive regardless of the taste but it’s always better to have something that looks delicious and tastes terrific as well.
 Without further adieu, let’s get this hunk of blackened love a burning.